-A 90-minute drive from Zurich, Engelberg is our favourite ski weekend resorts for advanced skiers in the Alps.
+A 90-minute drive from Zurich, Engelberg is our favourite ski weekend resort for advanced skiers in the Alps.
 The pretty town sits above Lake Lucerne and has a dominating Benedictine monastery; the monks that live there still ski around the resort!
-The skiing in Engelberg is extraordinary, with 2,000 acres of snow sure pistes and plenty of opportunities to ski powder off-piste.
+The skiing in Engelberg is extraordinary, with 2,000 acres of snow-sure pistes and plenty of opportunities to ski powder off-piste.
 In the evenings, bars host live music and restaurants come alive, making it superb for a long weekend.

 As a result of the high altitude and sheltered valley, Engelberg is snow sure and is renowned for its fantastic off-piste skiing.
 The 3,028m high Titlis glacier has spectacular views across the surrounding mountaintops that are often soaring above the clouds.
 And most importantly, the 2,000m vertical from the top of the glacier into town is Switzerland’s longest descent, made up of challenging red and black runs.